Effective support and training are keys to the successful implementation of any curriculum.

 Authentic Writing

 Children who are hesitant to write can be motivated with real-world purposes for writing.
 In this session participants will explore the developmental stages of drawing and writing.
-We will share strategies for teaching interactive and scaffolding writing to differentiate instruction.
-We will discover ways to engage children in all areas of writing throughout the learning environment.
-We’ll identify opportunities throughout the C4L day to integrate children’s writing into the curriculum.

 Universal Design for Learning in Connect4Learning